Tryptophan dimethylallyltransferase

-Thus, the two substrates of this enzyme are dimethylallyl diphosphate and L-tryptophan, whereas its two products are diphosphate and 4-(3-methylbut-2-enyl)-L-tryptophan.
+The two substrates of this enzyme characterised from ergot fungi are tryptophan and dimethylallyl pyrophosphate.
+Its products are 4-(3-methylbut-2-enyl)-L-tryptophan and pyrophosphate (PP_{i}).
+This is a step in the biosynthesis of ergot alkaloids.

 This enzyme belongs to the family of transferases, specifically those transferring aryl or alkyl groups other than methyl groups.
 The systematic name of this enzyme class is '.
 Other names in common use include ', ', ', DMAT synthetase, and '.